 Chondromalacia patella (or patellae), also referred to as “runner’s knee” is a condition in which the cartilage cushioning the area under the patella (kneecap) begins to deteriorate and wear out.
 Due to this, the kneecap may start to rub against the femur (thigh bone) and cause discomfort or pain.
-This condition is often common among young athletes or sports people do to increased activity and action involving the knees.
+This condition is often common among athletes due to increased activity and action involving the knees.
 The condition can also occur in adults who are suffering from arthritis.

-Chondromalacia patella is most common in teenagers and young adult, usually affecting women more than it does men.
+Chondromalacia patella is most common in teenagers and young adults, usually affecting women more than it does men.
 It is

 not fully known the reason why it occurs, but studies have indicated that when the patella (kneecap) rubs against the

-femur (thigh bone) this can damage the cartilage underneath the patella, which is necessary for cushioning and reducing friction between the bones and joint.
+femur (thigh bone) this can damage the cartilage underneath the patella, which is necessary for cushioning and reducing friction between the bones and joints.
 The main causes for this condition are usually:

 Alignment problems with the knee or foot.